- Home

 MRI scan

-In some circumstances, such as if you have an allergy to the dye normally used for a CT scan, you may instead have a magnetic resonance imaging (MRI) scan.
+In some circumstances, such as if you have an allergy to the dye normally used for a CT scan, you may instead have an MRI (magnetic resonance imaging) scan.
 An MRI uses a powerful magnet and radio waves to create detailed pictures of areas inside the body.
-Sometimes, a dye will be injected into a vein before the scan to help make the pictures clearer.

-You will lie on a table that slides into a metal cylinder that is open at both ends.
-The machine makes a series of bangs and clicks and can be quite noisy.
 The scan is painless, but some people feel anxious lying in the narrow cylinder.
 Tell your doctor or nurse beforehand if you are prone to anxiety or claustrophobia.
 They can suggest breathing exercises or give you medicine to help you relax.
 The scan takes about 30 minutes, and most people are able to go home as soon as it is over.

 PET scan